MrLutik/KiraTools/testnet-5.md

 ```

 ## [WINDOWS]
-  I don't have windows os anywhere around.
+  I don't have windows anywhere around.
 So here I will provide links and main idea.
-  Main goal is to create key pair.
+  Main goal is to create a key pair.
 Public key should be copied on your server in /home/<USERNAME>/.ssh/authorized_keys
   And putty should have a link to your key while connecting to HOST/Server

   Link1: "https://www.ssh.com/academy/ssh/putty/windows/puttygen"